-This latter provision does not require a vote of the Petitioners to hire experts to examine, analyze and perform maintenance, and/or investigations upon voting machine systems.
+This latter provision does not require a vote of the Petitioners to hire experts to conduct inspection, maintenance, and/or investigations upon voting machine systems.
 In furtherance of the precise authority delegated to counties under the Election Code, 25 Pa.
 Stat. § 2642 provides, in relevant part, as follows: